tool-maker/forceIP/README.md

   fIP_CONNECTADDR  - IPv4 address to force as source address for calls to "connect", "sendto" and "sendmsg" fIP_CONNECTADDR6 - IPv6 address to force as source address for calls to "connect", "sendto" and "sendmsg"
-                     connect to destination localhost, 127.0.0.0, ::1 is left alone fIP_DNSSKIP      - do not modify UDP packets with detination port 53 (DNS) (set to anything)
+                     connect to destination localhost, 127.0.0.0, ::1 is left alone fIP_DNSSKIP      - do not modify UDP packets with destination port 53 (DNS) (set to anything)
 ```